waterkimchi/waterkimchi.github.io/_posts/2026-06-06-CHIP-8-Emulator.md

 Emulators have been a big part of my childhood.
 I used to download and play a lot of Pokemon games through the [Desmume](https://github.com/TASEmulators/desmume) emulator wondering how I could play this game without the actual machine.
 Exploring through the making of an emulator gave me a better understanding of both software and hardware overall, which acted as a connection between the two.
 Through this article, I am exploring through the core aspects of how CHIP-8 and emulators work overall, and how to recreate the process through software alone.
 This article is heavily influnced by Austin Morlan's [Building a CHIP-8 Emulator](https://austinmorlan.com/posts/chip8_emulator/), which gave me the initial push to write this.

+# Emulators
+Emulators are software replications of physical electronic devices, such as the Nintendo Game Boy.
+Early gaming hardware lacked the computing power to render advanced graphics, and developers couldn't offload substantial processing from the slow CPU.
+Consequently, iconic early games like Super Mario Bros. had to be heavily optimized just to fit onto these limited systems.
+Today, thanks to exponential advancements in technology, modern computers possess the processing power to run hundreds of Game Boy games simultaneously.
+This massive increase of power makes it easy to replicate the core functions of vintage hardware inside a modern software environment.

+If you play a lot of video games, the most common hurdle you will run into is compatibility.
+You might own a PlayStation console but want to play an Xbox game, or vice versa.
+Unlike modern consoles—which are essentially specialized PCs under the hood—early gaming hardware was built from scratch using wildly different architectural philosophies.
+Console manufacturers constantly diversified their hardware formats to optimize speed, capacity, and cost, as well as to implement anti-piracy measures.
+This fragmentation eventually forced the market to consolidate around a few dominant platform holders, like Nintendo and Sony.
+Because games were coded directly for these unique hardware layouts, they were inherently incompatible with rival systems.

+This compatibility barrier persisted throughout the growth of the gaming industry, forcing developers to dedicate their software to specific hardware environments.
+Although the industry has recently moved toward unifying these vast markets, we still cannot natively run the vast legacy of classic software on modern systems.
+To bridge this gap, developers have leveraged the enhanced processing power of modern general-purpose computers to build software copies of these vintage systems, creating what we know today as the emulator.

+# CHIP-8
+In the late 1970s, microcomputers had tiny amounts of RAM (often just 2KB to 4KB) and slow processors.
+Writing a game required writing raw assembly language or machine code specific to that computer's exact processor chip.
+This was incredibly tedious and difficult.

+Joseph Weisbecker wrote a tiny 512-byte interpreter program (a virtual machine) that sat in the computer's memory.
+This interpreter ran a much simpler, universal language he designed: CHIP-8.
+Instead of dealing with complex hardware code, hobbyists could write games using CHIP-8's straightforward commands, and the interpreter would translate them on the fly.

 # Hardware
+A CPU is basically a manual book of instructions that trigger when a specific input(could be an instruction sequence, or a user input) is admitted, then outputs the result.
+In a software perspective, this is easy to replicate via